senecajs/seneca-in-practice/problems/plugin/problem.md

 ---

 When you use the Seneca framework, you write plugins all the time.
-There is an easy way to organize your action patterns, like the exercise that you've just done.
+This is an easy way to organize your action patterns.

 A Seneca plugin is just a function that gets passed an {italic}options{/italic}
 object, and has a Seneca instance as its {italic}this{/italic} variable.